ChalmersGU-data-structure-courses/dsabook/src/markdown/10-set-map-ADTs/00-introduction.md

 -   *Spell-checking:* Given a set containing all valid English words, check if a given string is present in the set (i.e. is a valid word).
--   *Database lookup:* Given a list of people, find the person with a given *personnummer*.
--   *Search engine:* Given a collection of documents (e.g. web pages), find all documents containing a given word.
+-   *Cash register:* Given a database of all items for sale in a supermarket, find information about the item with a given *EAN code*.-   *Search engine:* Given a collection of documents (e.g. web pages), find all documents containing a given word.
--   *Between X and Y:* Given a list of all Swedish towns and their populations, find the towns whose population is between 5,000 and 10,000.
+-   *Between X and Y:* Given a list of all Swedish towns and their populations, are there any towns whose population is between 5,000 and 10,000?
+And if so, which are these towns?

-These problems can all be addressed using two abstract data types (ADTs):  *set* and the *map*.
+These problems can all be addressed using two abstract data types (ADTs):  the *set* and the *map*.
 Both provide efficient ways to manage a collection of elements, supporting operations to find, add, and remove elements.

 In this section, we'll explore what sets and maps are, how they work, and how they can be applied to solve the four example problems introduced above.